FL33TW00D/ember/README.md

 ```bash
 uv sync
 ```

+If you don't use `uv` to configure your virtual environments, just run `pip install ./ember` after cloning.

 Once that's done, you should be ready to get started!

 Ember ships with 2 commands out of the box: `ember generate` and `ember serve`